Baking soda, not to be confused with baking powder, is one of the best DIY home cleaners you can possibly find – and cheap too!

 The dry up the surface and shine it up with a cloth.
 Good as new!!

 I repeated these steps once to achieve these results.
 You may also leave the rag on for longer, depending on how bad it is.
 Get it to sparkle & shine by spritzing the surface with a little big of vinegar, and wipe clean.
+Be sure to check out my natural way to clean soap scum and how to clean hard water stains!

 Want more great ideas?
 Follow me on Pinterest